Friday, March 21, 2014

 My mother would chime over and over again.

 Finally she usurped my authority and emailed Easter Seals.
 I'd like to say I was a graceful, proactive mom who called ECI myself about my 18 month old and my concerns, but no. My Mama did.
-He started services immediately, jan of 2009 at 19 months for speech delays.
+He started services immediately, January of 2009 at 19 months for speech delays.
 He soon qualified for occupational therapy and the A word started floating around.
 Again it was my mom who kept going back to it, while I tried to ignore it, like a buzzing gnat.
 I have to say my mom kept me sane in those days.
 I started getting google happy myself.
-It seemed like the only outlet to the HEAVY question mark that floated around my sweet baby boys head.
+It seemed like the only outlet to the HEAVY question mark that floated around my sweet baby boy's head.
 What was going on with him??

 In those early days I tried so hard to find people going through the same thing.
 Having the same fears.
 I know lables Get a bad rap but It's almost like a kind of purgatory not having one.
 Not knowing why your baby isn't like all the others.
 Feeling that crushing question mark permeating every aspect of your family's future, because let's face it, your mind will go to the worst possible place when given free reign.